-Paediatric Population
+Paediatric population

-The Paediatric Regulation 1901/2006 is directly applicable in the UK, so an applicant in the UK may be obliged to conduct paediatric clinical trials or obtain a waiver or deferral, as necessary, and to provide information regarding existing paediatric studies to the MHRA.
+The Paediatric Regulation 1901/2006 is currently directly applicable in the UK.
+An applicant in the UK may, therefore, be obliged to conduct paediatric clinical trials or to obtain a waiver or deferral, as necessary, and to provide information regarding existing paediatric studies to the MHRA.